Learning and Type Compatibility in Signaling Games: Steady State Implications for Aggregate Play

-The next proposition guarantees that there always exists at least one steady-state strategy profile. \begin{prop} $\Pi^{*}(g,\delta,\gamma)$ is non-empty and compact in the norm topology. \end{prop} The proof is in the Online Appendix.
-We establish that $\Psi^{*}(g,\delta,\gamma)$ is non-empty and compact in the $\ell_{1}$ norm on the space of distributions, which immediately implies the same properties for $\Pi^{*}(g,\delta,\gamma)$.
+The next proposition guarantees that there always exists at least one steady-state strategy profile. \begin{prop} $\Pi^{*}(g,\delta,\gamma)$ is nonempty and compact in the norm topology. \end{prop} The proof is in the Online Appendix.
+We establish that $\Psi^{*}(g,\delta,\gamma)$ is nonempty and compact in the $\ell_{1}$ norm on the space of distributions, which immediately implies the same properties for $\Pi^{*}(g,\delta,\gamma)$.
 Intuitively, if lifetimes are finite, the set of histories is finite, so the set of states is of finite dimension.
-Here the one-period-forward map $f$ is continuous, so the usual version of Brouwer's fixed-point theorem applies.
-With geometric lifetimes, very old agents are rare, so truncating the agent's lifetimes at some large $T$ yields a good approximation.
+Here the one-period-forward map $f=((f_{\theta})_{\theta\in\Theta},f_{2})$ is continuous, so the usual version of Brouwer's fixed-point theorem applies.
+With geometric lifetimes, very old agents are rare, so truncating the agents' lifetimes at some large $T$ yields a good approximation.
 Instead of using these approximations directly, our proof shows that under the $\ell_{1}$ norm $f$ is continuous, and that (because of the geometric lifetimes) the feasible states form a compact locally convex Hausdorff space.
 This lets us appeal to a fixed-point theorem for that domain.
-Note that in the steady state, the information lost when agents exit the system exactly balances the information agents gain through learning.

 We now focus on the iterated limit